Noitcereon/MyReferenceRepo/README.md

 # MyReferenceRepo
-This repository contains the code I use as reference when I forget how to do something.
+This repository contains the code and notes I use as reference when I forget how to do something.

 ## Usage
 This is only intended for personal usage by looking at my past code.